The majority of Australian baby boomers just don't have enough superannuation for a comfortable retirement and that’s a worry!

 This means that most baby boomers will need to find alternative income sources.

-By the way… I think you will need much, much more than this to fund a comfortable retirement.
+In other words… I think you will need much, much more than this to fund a comfortable retirement.

 Either way this means millions of Australians will struggle in retirement, because only 10% of Australians have more than $100,000 in their super accounts.